rddyas002/ardrone-dump1090-cross-compiler/README.md

 ```

 Now you can plug your RTL-SDR dongle into the drone's USB connector.
-Once that's done you can make sure the dongle is visible by running
+Once that's done you can confirm that the dongle is visible by running
 `lsusb`:

 ```